ayaansk199/Bellabeat-case-study-with-R/README.md

 # Bellabeat-case-study-with-R
 This repository contains a comprehensive case study of Bellabeat, a fictional wellness company, performed using the R programming language.
 The case study focuses on analyzing user data and providing insights into user behavior and engagement with Bellabeat products.

-Description:
+**Description:**

-In this project, we explore a dataset provided by Bellabeat, which includes various user metrics such as activity levels, sleep patterns, and stress levels.
+In this project, we explore a dataset provided by Bellabeat, which includes various user metrics such as activity levels, sleep patterns, and calories burnt.
 Leveraging the power of R and its diverse libraries, we conduct a thorough analysis to gain valuable insights into user behaviors and preferences.

 ### The key objectives of this case study are as follows:

-Data exploration and preprocessing: We examine the Bellabeat dataset, perform data cleaning, handle missing values, and transform the data into a suitable format for analysis.
+Data exploration and preprocessing: We examine the Bellabeat dataset, perform data cleaning, data manipulation, and transform the data into a suitable format for analysis.

 Exploratory data analysis: We conduct in-depth exploratory analysis to uncover patterns, trends, and relationships within the dataset.
 We visualize the data using graphs, charts, and statistical summaries to gain a comprehensive understanding of user behaviors.

-Feature engineering: We engineer new features or derive meaningful metrics from the existing dataset that can provide deeper insights into user engagement and preferences.

-Statistical analysis: We apply statistical techniques and hypothesis testing to identify significant findings and draw meaningful conclusions from the data.

 Visualization and storytelling: We create compelling visualizations and data-driven narratives to communicate our findings effectively, enabling stakeholders to make informed decisions.